Wellesley College: History

 The first president of Wellesley was Ada Howard.
 There have been thirteen more presidents in its history: Alice Freeman Palmer, Helen Almira Shafer, Julia Irvine, Caroline Hazard, Ellen Fitz Pendleton, Mildred H. McAfee, Margaret Clapp, Ruth M. Adams, Barbara W. Newell, Nannerl O. Keohane (later the president of Duke University from 1993 to 2004), Diana Chapman Walsh, H. Kim Bottomly, and incumbent president Paula Johnson.

 The original architecture of the college consisted of one very large building, College Hall, which was approximately 150 m in length and five stories in height.
 It was completed in 1875.
 The architect was Hammatt Billings.
 College Hall was both an academic building and a residential building.
 On March 17, 1914, it was destroyed by fire, the precise cause of which was never officially established.
 The fire was first noticed by students who lived on the fourth floor near the zoology laboratory.
 It has been suggested that an electrical or chemical accident in this laboratory—specifically, an electrical incubator used in the breeding of beetles—triggered the fire.

 A group of residence halls known as the Tower Court complex is located on top of the hill where the old College Hall once stood.

 After the loss of the Central College Hall in 1914, the college adopted a master plan in 1921 and expanded into several new buildings.
 The campus hosted a Naval Reserve Officer Training program during the Second World War, and the College President Mildred McAfee took a leave of absence to lead the Women's Reserve of the U.S. Navy.
 She received the Distinguished Service Medal in 1945.
 Wellesley College began to significantly revise its curriculum after the war and through the late 1960s; in 1968, the college began its exchange programs between other colleges in the area such as MIT.
 In 2013 the faculty adopted an open-access policy to make its scholarship publicly accessible online.

 The school has admitted transgender, non-binary, and genderqueer students since adopting an inclusive admissions policy in 2015.
-In 2023, the majority of students voted to admit transgender men in a referendum.
+In 2023, the majority of students voted to admit transgender men in a nonbinding referendum..